targetteal/o2-pt/rule-book.md

 ## Sync Mode

-The goal of the _Sync Mode_ is to quickly process tensions into actions, projects, information requests and information sharing.
+The goal of the _Sync Mode_ is to quickly process _Tensions_ into actions, projects, information requests and information sharing.

-The _Facilitator_ starts by asking the _Secretary_ to build a list of tensions to process.
-Each person feeling a tension must label it using two or three words aloud.
+The _Facilitator_ starts by asking the _Secretary_ to build a list of _Tensions_ to process.
+Each person feeling a _Tension_ must label it using two or three words aloud.
 The _Secretary_ then records the label, along with the name of the participant.

-The _Facilitator_ must not give any more space to allow the person to explain the tension during the process of building the list.
+The _Facilitator_ must not give any more space to allow the person to explain the _Tension_ during the process of building the list.

-After the tension list is built, the _Facilitator_ must go through the list and process one tension at a time, trying to help the item owner to get what he or she needs.
+After the _Tension_ list is built, the _Facilitator_ must go through the list and process one _Tension_ at a time, trying to help the item owner to get what he or she needs.

-The _Facilitator_ must simply allow the list item owner to engage others in their _Roles_ and duties as desired, until a path for resolving the tension is identified.
+The _Facilitator_ must simply allow the list item owner to engage others in their _Roles_ and duties as desired, until a path for resolving the _Tension_ is identified.

-The _Facilitator_ must attempt to allow time for processing every tension list item within the _Sync Mode_, and in order to do so may cut off the processing of any item that’s taking more than its due share of the remaining time.
+The _Facilitator_ must attempt to allow time for processing every _Tension_ list item within the _Sync Mode_, and in order to do so may cut off the processing of any item that’s taking more than its due share of the remaining time.

 The _Secretary_ then records any requested projects and actions accepted by the participants.